chaos-mesh/chaos-mesh/website/docs/user_guides/experiment_scope.md

 ## Label selectors

-Label selectors are used to filtering the chaos experiment targets by the labels and defined as a map of string keys and values.
+Label selectors filter chaos experiment targets by the label.
+Defined as a map of string keys and values.
 For example:

 ```yaml
 spec: